athena-framework/website/docs/components/config.md

 Athena integrates the `Config` component's ability to define custom annotation configurations.
 This feature allows developers to define custom annotations, and the data that should be read off of them, then apply/access the annotations on [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html) and/or [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html)s.

 This is a powerful feature that allows for almost limitless flexibility/customization.
-Some ideas include: storing some value in the request attributes, raise an exception, invoke some external service; all based on the presence/absence of it, a value read off of it, or either/both of those in-conjunction with an external service
+Some ideas include: storing some value in the request attributes, raise an exception, invoke some external service; all based on the presence/absence of it, a value read off of it, or either/both of those in-conjunction with an external service.

 ```crystal
 require "athena"